Unity-Technologies/DOTS-training-samples/README.md

 1. Clone this repository.
 2. Make a new branch for your sample port.
 3. Create a new Unity Project and place it under the 'Ported' directory, *e.g* /Ported/AutoFarmers/
-4. Configure the project for DOTS
+4. Configure the project for DOTS.

 Feel free to copy assets and code snippets from the originals into your ports.
-The focus of this exercise is to familiarize yourself with the DOTS API and to practice data-oriented design principles!
+The focus of this exercise is to familiarize yourself with the DOTS API and to practice Data-oriented Design principles!

 ## Sample Gallery